kiboschool/programming2-final-project/README.md

 Before moving forward, test this by running your method with the id of the event you've already created as an input!

+By this stage, the `test_update_event` and should be passing when you run unit tests

 # Milstone 5: Putting it all together
 At this stage, we have games and tournaments that we can save locally and it all works ok.
 We have a class that knows how to create an event and how to update it.
 Let's bring this all together so we have a fully working program!